vanOosterhoutLab/HybridCheck/07-manual.md

     ## Using the autodetect thresholds method...
     ## Deciding on suitable thresholds...
     ## Now beginning Block Search...
     ## Finished finding potential blocks for all triplet selections.

+Note that, as with the `analyzeSS` method, you cannot specify a triplet which was not specified by the `TripletGeneration` settings:

+    tripletsToSearch <- list(c("Seq1", "Seq2", "Seq3"))
+    MyAnalysis$findBlocks(tripletsToSearch)

+    ## Finished finding potential blocks for all triplet selections.

+You also cannot search for blocks for triplets which have not been analyzed by `analyzeSS`:

+    tripletsToSearch <- list(c("Seq1", "Seq4", "Seq9"))
+    MyAnalysis$findBlocks(tripletsToSearch)

+    ## Finished finding potential blocks for all triplet selections.